Kudaes/DInvoke_rs/README.md

 ```

-# Example 3 - Executing direct syscall
+# Example 3 - Executing indirect syscall
-In the next example, we use DInvoke_rs to execute the syscall that corresponds to function NtQueryInformationProcess.
+In the next example, we use DInvoke_rs to execute the syscall that corresponds to the function NtQueryInformationProcess.
 Since the macro dinvoke::execute_syscall!() dynamically allocates and executes the shellcode required to perform the desired syscall, all hooks present in ntdll.dll are bypassed.
+The memory allocated is release once the syscall returns, avoiding the permanent presence of memory pages with execution permission.

 ```rust